 Starting your own online bakery business is much more difficult than, say, selling digital products or reselling stuff on eBay.
 Why?
 Because you need to know your way around the kitchen.
 Being able to bake something delicious is a prerequisite before you can even consider trying to make a business out of it.

 But the good news is once you're ready to get started you can do so on a small budget.
 Sure, as Jonathan and Gabrielle found, there will be plenty of "super early mornings and super late nights" but you can get through it if you're dedicated.

-For every new business, the very first step is to narrow down your niche.
+For every new business, the first step is to narrow down your niche.
 Think about your favourite restaurant and why it stands out.
 Who are their customers?
 What kind of food do they sell?
 What are they known for?
-These are all critical questions for your online bakery.

 Start planning which days to shop for which ingredients, and see if you can buy products in bulk as demand increases.
 Since you are producing perishable goods, you’ll need to work out where to store your finished items and adapt your schedule to the rises and falls in sales levels.